 “By failing to prepare, you are preparing to fail.”
 Thus, an organised teacher will always be able to deliver the lesson within the given time frame (during the limited class timings).
 With the additional time saved, a teacher can give additional attention and time to students that require additional help.
 Also, there will be a sense of control and direction while teaching.
 Even if there is confusion amongst the students, the teacher will be able to guide them effectively as the teacher will be well versed with the subject matter and will be able to cater the questions without any stress.

 A teachers’ most important trait is confidence.
 Lesson planning can help the teacher to be well prepared and be aware of what he/she intends on teaching the students.
-To meet your student's expectations, one must be a certified tutor.
-To become one, you need to do the Level 4 Certificate in Education and Training course.
+To meet your student's expectations, one must have a good lesson plan.
+To create one, you need to do the Effective Lesson Planning course.
 It can help the teacher to focus more on the basic knowledge first then take the students towards the next step.
 The teacher will never stammer or mumble during the lecture because of the timely preparation of the lesson.